 Current Research and Scholarly Interests

-My experience as a clinical hematologist has highlighted the importance of scientific advances that started in a laboratory can transform the lives of many patients.
+From 2005 to 2010, my work as a clinical hematology fellow allowed me to experience first-hand how scientific advances that started in a laboratory can transform the lives of patients.
 While many of my patients were cured of their disease with allogeneic hematopoietic stem cell transplantation, underscoring the importance of anti-tumor immunotherapy in eradicating leukemia, I witnessed face-to-face their suffering from the long-term consequence of graft-versus-host disease (GVHD).
-For this reason, I embarked on a PhD program to design antibody therapy to (i) target GVHD and (ii) target hematological malignancies.
-Under the mentorship of Professor Hiromitsu Nakauchi, a world leader in hematopoiesis and antibody therapies, I developed specific monoclonal antibodies for severe GVHD (Nakauchi et al., Exp Hematol, 2015).
-It was my PhD student experience and unique skill set, that prompted me to undertake a postdoctoral fellowship in the laboratory of Professor Ravindra Majeti, Department of Hematology, Stanford University School of Medicine.
-It was the success of my PhD experience and unique skrew sets are developed that prompted me to further my research.
-Instead of targeting GVHD, targeting leukemia stem cells.
-Since I moved to Majeti lab, I have developed a unique human system of mimicking a leukemia stem cell by infecting cord blood hematopoietic stem/progeny cells with mutant and knock down genes that phenocopy leukemic stem cells.
-These novel techniques developed in own laboratory will allow us to design affected treatments against leukemias.
+This experience was ultimately what drove me to engage in research to discover novel therapies.
+For this reason, I embarked on a PhD program in 2010 to design antibody therapy to (i) target GVHD and (ii) target hematological malignancies.
+Under the mentorship of Professor Hiromitsu Nakauchi at the University of Tokyo, an international leader in hematopoiesis, I developed allele-specific anti-human leukocyte antigen (HLA) monoclonal antibodies for severe GVHD caused by HLA-mismatched hematopoietic stem cell transplantation (Nakauchi et al., Exp Hematol, 2015).
+This study was the first to find that anti-HLA antibodies can be used therapeutically against GVHD.
+That success gave me the motivation and confidence to further my research beyond targeting GVHD, to targeting leukemic stem cells through my current postdoctoral fellowship in the laboratory of Professor Ravindra Majeti, Department of Hematology at Stanford University.

 Effective treatment against severe graft-versus-host disease with allele-specific anti-HLA monoclonal antibody in a humanized mouse model.